rosmed/slicer_ros2_module/docs/pages/getting-started.rst

   clone https://github.com/slicer/slicer`` and then checkout the version using ``git checkout v5.10.0``.

 If you are comfortable with Docker, you can also use the provided docker image used for continuous integration to build SlicerROS2 module in a containerized environment.
-The docker file is based on Ubuntu 24.04 and ROS2 Jazzy.
+The docker file is based on Ubuntu 24.04 and ROS 2 Jazzy.
 It comes with Slicer pre-installed.
 It is available on GitHub as a package:

 .. code-block:: bash